telerik/xaml-docs/controls/radganttview/events/overview.md

 	* A __TaskEditingEventArgs__ object.
 It contains the task that is being edited.

-* __TaskEdited__ - occurs when a task has been edited through the UI. __Example 2__ demonstrates how you can handle the event in order to show a MessageBox indicating the __Duration__ of the task after it has been edited.
+* __TaskEdited__: Occurs when a task has been edited through the UI. __Example 2__ demonstrates how you can handle the event in order to show a MessageBox indicating the __Duration__ of the task after it has been edited.

 	* The sender argument contains the __RadGanttView__.
 This argument is of type object, but can be cast to __RadGanttView__ type.